-From our GIF, I’d test out Google, GrowthHackers, Facebook, Twitter and Inbound.
+From our GIF above, I’d test out Google, GrowthHackers, Facebook, Twitter and Inbound.
 Your own traffic sources will be different, so write those down before we go to the next step.

 Got ‘em?
 Good.
 We’ll use List Builder as our example email-collector again.

 Step 2: It’s time to set up two different Forms.
-Your first campaign will be centered around one of your traffic sources.
+Your first form will be centered around one of your traffic sources.

-Then, go right into the Visibility, set the pop-up for the page you want to display it on, then add the “Show to Referring URL” rule:
+Go into Visibility, set the popup for the page you want to display it on, then add the Referrer URL rule:

-The pop-up will only show to people coming to your page from the URL you type in.
+The form will only show to people coming to your page from the URL you type in.

-Select “Containing” and type the URL of a traffic source.
-If I was tracking traffic from GrowthHackers, I’d select the “Containing” option and put “www.growthhackers.com” in the URL field.
+Select Containing and type the URL of a traffic source.
+If I was tracking traffic from GrowthHackers, I’d select the Containing option and put https://growthhackers.com in the URL field.

 Easy, right?
 Repeat this exact sequence for the traffic sources you want to measure.

-I know I said it before, but I’ll say it again: Traffic may differ between the two campaigns, but the conversion rate is a solid, universal way to determine what is more effective.
+I know I said it before, but I’ll say it again: Traffic may differ between different referrer URLs, but the conversion rate is a solid, universal way to determine what is more effective.